Chronicle of a Death Foretold (film)

-Chronicle of a Death Foretold (Cronaca di una morte annunciata, Crónica de una muerte anunciada) is a drama film directed by Francesco Rosi adapted by Tonino Guerra from the eponymous novella by Gabriel García Márquez.
+Chronicle of a Death Foretold (Cronaca di una morte annunciata, Crónica de una muerte anunciada) is a 1987 drama film directed by Francesco Rosi adapted by Tonino Guerra from the eponymous novella by the Colombian Nobel Prize-winning author Gabriel García Márquez.
 It stars Rupert Everett, Ornella Muti, Anthony Delon and Gian Maria Volonté.
 The film premiered at Cannes film festival in May 1987.

 Plot

-Cristóbal Bedoya, a medical doctor, returns to his hometown, a small Colombian city in the banks of the Magdalena river, after being away for 27 years.
-At the local cemetery, he visits the grave of Santiago Nasar, his best friend, who was murdered almost three decades ago.
-Still haunted by the past, Cristóbal attempts to revisit the event that leads to his friend's murder by talking with those close to Santiago.
-Their memories take them to the time of the crime.